Opening Hours Open 7 days a week

 Naturalisation is the legal process through which a person who already holds Indefinite Leave to Remain (ILR) in the UK can apply to become a British citizen.
 Once naturalised, you will obtain the full rights of British citizenship, including the ability to apply for a British passport and live permanently in the UK without immigration restrictions.

-Most applicants must wait 12 months after receiving ILR before applying for naturalisation as a British citizen.
+Most applicants must wait 12 months after receiving an ILR before applying for naturalisation as a British citizen.

 However, if you are married to or in a civil partnership with a British citizen, you may apply for naturalisation immediately after obtaining ILR, provided you meet all other eligibility requirements.